Understanding Real Estate Taxes in the Okanagan

 No rebate for homes over $450,000

-This provincial tax applies to residential properties in areas like Kelowna if they’re not used as a primary residence or rented out long-term.
+This provincial tax applies to residential properties in areas like Kelowna if they’re not used as a primary residence or rented out long term.
+These regional guidelines make alignment with an experienced advisor essential.
+Working alongside a dedicated Kelowna Realtor will ensure your property deployment remains fully protected and data optimized through changing economic cycles.

 -